Indigenous guided tours

 As a tour guide, Mooks has over 40 years’ experience and in Kuku Nyungkul language he is known as a ‘Kuku bugga’ which means he loves to talk.

-Throughout his life Mooks has always been a keen communicator of traditional culture, helping people from all walks of life, to make a deeper connection to country.
+Throughout his life Mooks has always been a keen communicator of Indigenous culture, helping people from all walks of life, to make a deeper connection to country.

-Mooks runs his tours by appointment, they are very popular so bookings are essential, please contact us for group bookings.
+Mooks runs a two and a half hour tour at 9am and a one and a half hour tour at 3pm, they are both very popular so bookings are essential, please contact us for large group bookings.
 His tours include:

-3 Hour Tour – Welcome to Country in Kuku Nyungkul language with a smoking ceremony.
+2 and 1/2 Hour Tour – Welcome to Country in Kuku Nyungkul language with a smoking ceremony.
 A bush food and bush medicine walk, followed by boomerang throwing, storytelling about the land and its ancestors.
-Then Mooks will show his personal handmade artefacts, discuss their traditional uses followed by tea and damper when Mooks will share his personal stories and end with a closing ceremony. $150 per adult, $75 per child (8 -16 years old) and $425 for a family.
+Then Mooks will show his personal handmade artefacts, discuss their traditional uses and share his personal stories, the tour then finishes with a closing ceremony.

-90 Minute Tour – Welcome to Country in Kuku Nyungkul language with a smoking ceremony.
-A bush food and bush medicine walk, followed by storytelling and end with a closing ceremony. $75 per adult, $37.50 per child (8 -16 years old) and $200 for a family.
+1 and 1/2 Hour Tour – Welcome to Country in Kuku Nyungkul language with a smoking ceremony.
+A bush food and bush medicine walk, followed by storytelling, the tour then finishes with a closing ceremony.

 What to bring – Enclosed walking shoes, camera, water, sunscreen and a hat.